Phat-Taupe-Pests/BangazonAPI/README.md

 * You can update the info on a specific product by running a Put call to `http://localhost:5000/product/{productID}`
     * The Put must send in the complete object which will include a `productID`, `title`, `description`, `price`, `productTypeID`, `customerID`.
-    * Example: `{"productID": 1, "title": "Taco", "description": "Delisious beef tacos in a hard corn tortia shell", "price": 0.99, "productTypeID": 1, "customerID": 1}`
+    * Example: `{"productID": 1, "title": "Phoenix Wand", "description": "Phoenix feathers are capable of the greatest range of magic, though they may take longer than either unicorn or dragon cores to reveal this.", "price": 10.99, "productTypeID": 1, "customerID": 1}`
+>Note you need to have a product, customer and productType unique IDs number to put correctly

 * You can delete a product by running a Delete call to `http://localhost:5000/product{productID}`

+* You can add a product by running a Post call to `http://localhost:5000/product`
+    * You must submit a `ProductTypeID`, `Price`, `Title`, `Description` and `CustomerID`.
+    * Example: `{"ProductTypeID": 1, "Price": 10.50, "Title": "Dragon Wand", "Description": "As a rule, dragon heartstrings produce wands with the most power, and which are capable of the most flamboyant spells.", "CustomerID": 1}`

 ### Product Types